Sleep Apnea: Symptoms, Causes, and Treatments

 Sleep Apnea Causes and Risk Factors

-Excessive daytime sleepiness, frequently waking up at night, and having difficulty paying attention are all key signs that point towards sleep apnea.
+Excessive daytime sleepiness, frequently waking up at night, and having difficulty paying attention are key signs that point towards sleep apnea.

 According to the Mayo Clinic, sleep apnea is a sleep disorder where breathing stops and starts throughout the night.
 Sleep apnea limits how often you breathe and prevents your body and brain from getting enough oxygen while you sleep.

 Anyone, even children, can suffer from sleep apnea.
+Here are some important statistics you should know:

 There are two primary types of sleep apnea: